mikysan/habitica/README.md

 ## Simple Setup with Docker Compose

 Habitica needs a Mongo database, its server component (a NodeJS application) and its client component (a Vue.js application).
-In the simplest setup for self-hosting, there are three containers started for them, with a dependency from the client to the server to the database:
+In the simplest setup for self-hosting, there are two containers started for them, with a dependency from the server (that provides the server and the client component) to the database:

 ```mermaid
 architecture-beta